 Kate Stafford

-Kate Stafford is an associate professor with the Department of Fisheries, Wildlife, and Conservation Sciences and Marine Studies Initiative.
+Kate Stafford is an associate professor with the Department of Fisheries, Wildlife, and Conservation Sciences and Marine and Coastal Opportunities.
 She leads the Marine Mammal Bioacoustics and Ecology Laboratory.
 Dr. Stafford's research focuses on using passive acoustic monitoring to examine migratory movements, geographic variation, and physical drivers of marine mammals, particularly large whales.
 Potential graduate students are encouraged to read her Letter to Prospective Applicants.
 They may send a letter of interest and CV to Dr. Stafford by emailing staffoka@oregonstate.edu

 Mauricio Cantor

-Mauricio Cantor is an assistant professor with the Department of Fisheries, Wildlife, and Conservation Sciences and Marine Studies Initiative and head of the Lab for Animal Behavioral Interaction Research.
+Mauricio Cantor is an assistant professor with the Department of Fisheries, Wildlife, and Conservation Sciences and Marine and Coastal Opportunities and head of the Laboratory for Animal Behavioral Interaction Research.
 The lab's focus is on behavioral ecology and its intersections with human dimensions.
-Prospective postdoctoral researchers and graduate students are encouraged to visit the lab website and read his Letter to Prospective Lab Members.
-Letters of interest and CV can be sent directly Dr. Cantor at mauricio.cantor@oregonstate.edu.
+Prospective postdoctoral researchers and graduate students are encouraged to visit the lab website and read Dr. Cantor's Letter to Prospective Lab Members.
+Letters of interest and CVs can be sent directly Dr. Cantor at mauricio.cantor@oregonstate.edu.

 Joshua Stewart